BoBch27/firevault-go/README.md

 }
 fmt.Println("Success") // only the address.Line1 field will be updated
 ```
-- `Validate` - A method which validates passed in data.
+- `Validate` - A method which validates and transforms passed in data.
 	- *Expects*:
 		- ctx: A context.
 		- data: A `pointer` of a `struct` with populated fields which will be validated.